 Foliar nematode – these show up as areas around the veins of the plant turn yellow and then brown.
 This can be managed by watering plants in a manner that keeps moisture off the leaves and removing any infected plants.

 Weevils can also cause notched leaves.
 Black vine weevils chew the leaf edges of the plant and attack the plant well after it flowers.
 To control them you can spray neem insecticide oil on plants two or three times over a period of 7 to 10 days.

-Large Ragged holes on leaves is an indicator of snails and slugs.
+Large Ragged holes on leaves are an indicator of snails and slugs.
 They are most destructive during the rainy season.
 They can be controlled using commercial traps.

 Convallaria majalis “Albostriata” – this variety has white to cream longitudinal stripes and dark leaves.

 Convallaria majalis “Rosea” – this is a pink variety.
-It is not a vigorous as the white bloom color species, but it is very pretty.
+It is not as vigorous as the white bloom color species, but it is very pretty.

-Convallaria majuscule “Greene” – this variety is a North American native that is great for natural ground cover and it provides a carpet of beauty between other native plants.
+Convallaria majuscule “Greene” – this variety is a North American native.
+It is great for natural ground cover and it provides a carpet of beauty between other native plants.

 NOTE: Lily of the valley plant has poisonous berries.
-It is recommended the red berries are removed and kept away from children and pets for their safety.
+It is recommended the red berries be removed and kept away from children and pets for their safety.

-Also, the fragrance of lily of the Valley is so “intoxicating” many paraffin candle and food grade paraffin items are made using the scent!
+Also, the fragrance of lily of the Valley is so “intoxicating” many paraffin candles and food-grade paraffin items are made using the scent!